-A generation ago, LGBT visitors to New York City would have had to remain largely confined to the West Village to interact with their local community.
+A generation ago, LGBTQ visitors to New York City would have had to remain largely confined to the West Village to interact with their local community.
 But as social acceptance has gained and spread, so have the storefronts, restaurants and other businesses that are owned, operated and frequented by gays and lesbians.
-One great way to start your Pride Month visit is with a pilgrimage to the famous crossroads of the West Village and Chelsea to soak in the history and local flavor of NYC’s LGBT culture.
+One great way to start your visit is with a pilgrimage to the famous crossroads of the West Village and Chelsea to soak in the history and local flavor of NYC’s LGBTQ culture.
 From there you can expand to Hell’s Kitchen and the newer, yet deeply rooted communities in northern Manhattan, Williamsburg and Queens.
-Here, we suggest a three-day route for eliciting the most meaning (and fun) from this mileage during Pride and all year round.

 Day One: West Village and Chelsea

-Continue heading east along Grove Street or the vibrant blocks of Christopher Street (the two merge) and you will end up at an intersection that includes Greenwich and Sixth Avenues: sight of the Jefferson Market Library and its adjacent garden mark your arrival.
-This is a great triangle for morning shopping.
-Cross Sixth Avenue to C.O.
-Bigelow to view the old-time apothecary interior and stock up on necessities, or head west up Greenwich Avenue for Jonathan Adler’s house of ceramics and other whimsical products.
-Continue along Greenwich Avenue to outfit yourself in high-end women’s clothes at Otte, athletic gear at Equinox and luggage of all sorts at Flight 001.
+Continue heading east along Grove Street or the vibrant blocks of Christopher Street (the two merge) and you’ll end up at an intersection of Greenwich and Sixth Avenues: site of the Jefferson Market Library and its adjacent garden.
+This is a great area for shopping; across Sixth Avenue is C.O.
+Bigelow, an old-time apothecary where you can stock up on necessities, or head west up Greenwich Avenue to Jonathan Adler’s house of colorful ceramics, pillows and other whimsical products.
+Continuing along Greenwich Avenue, you can outfit yourself in high-end women’s clothes at Otte, athletic gear at Equinox and luggage of all sorts at Flight 001.

-From the northern half of Greenwich Avenue, cross into Chelsea via Seventh Avenue, in order to glimpse the site of the forthcoming New York City AIDS Memorial.
-This route also will take you past existing landmarks in gay history, including the 1964 O’Toole Building—originally designed by Albert Ledner for the National Maritime Union and which, later as part of St. Vincent’s Hospital, was an early battleground in the AIDS crisis—as well as The Center, NYC’s vibrant LGBTQ community center that also has a coffee shop and a bookstore.
+On Greenwich and Seventh Avenues, take a break in the new St. Vincent’s Triangle Park, which will be the future location of the New York City AIDS Memorial.
+This route also will take you past existing landmarks in gay history, including the 1964 O’Toole Building—originally designed by Albert Ledner for the National Maritime Union and later became part of St. Vincent’s Hospital, an early battleground in the AIDS crisis—as well as The Center, NYC’s vibrant LGBTQ community center that also has a coffee shop and a bookstore.

 For lunch, head up to Chelsea where you can stop into the sleek local stalwart Cafeteria or the funky sandwich-and-salad café The Grey Dog.
 For shopping, don’t miss the Chelsea location of Housing Works Thrift Shop.
-For its stylish merchandise and visual display, this is the secondhand store par excellence.
-More important, sales help fund the services that Housing Works provides to homeless and low-income New Yorkers living with HIV/AIDS.
+With its stylish merchandise and inventive visual displays, this is a secondhand store par excellence.
+Sales help fund the services that Housing Works provides to homeless and low-income New Yorkers living with HIV/AIDS.

 Consider returning to the West Village via The High Line.
-The elevated railway turned public park, designed by landscape architecture and urban design firm James Corner Field Operations with architects Diller Scofidio + Renfro, innovatively blends native plants and contemporary architecture with glimpses of the industrial-era infrastructure.
+The elevated railway turned public park, designed by landscape architecture and urban design firm James Corner Field Operations with architects Diller Scofidio + Renfro, innovatively blends native plants and contemporary architecture with glimpses of the area’s industrial-era infrastructure.
 From Chelsea, you can take a downtown stroll on this green artery that will bring you to the Meatpacking District for more upscale shopping and people watching.

 Back in the West Village, dedicate your evening to another good cause: culture.
-The Lucille Lortel Theatre, named for the woman who "put Off Broadway on the map," has been staging innovative theater since 1955.
+The Lucille Lortel Theatre—named for the woman who "put Off-Broadway on the map"—has been staging innovative theater since 1955.
 Another legendary, albeit more casual, venue is The Duplex.
-Whether you catch a cabaret show, queue up for open mic at the piano bar or just start a conversation with the servers, you’ll meet both established performers and young guns rising up the ranks.
-Afterward, check out a few more vaunted haunts, namely Julius and gay-rights cairn The Stonewall Inn for nightcaps; the blissfully decorated Cubbyhole and the subtler Henrietta Hudson serve a mixed but predominantly lesbian crowd.
+Whether you catch a cabaret show, queue up for open mic at the piano bar or just start a conversation with the servers, you’ll meet both established performers and young talents rising up the ranks.
+Afterward, check out a few more vaunted local haunts, namely Julius' and gay-rights cairn The Stonewall Inn for nightcaps; the blissfully decorated Cubbyhole and the subtler Henrietta Hudson serve a mixed but predominantly lesbian crowd.

 Day Two: Hell's Kitchen and the Theatre District

-While the West Village and Chelsea represent the historic LGBT landscape, the gay community is writing its next chapter in Hell’s Kitchen.
+While the West Village and Chelsea represent the historic LGBTQ landscape, the gay community is writing its next chapter in Hell’s Kitchen.
 Checking out this new center of activity demands a whole day’s attention, but it also wouldn’t be complete without taking in the Theatre District, which overlaps with HK and injects unique energy into the scene.
-Step one, then, is to buy tickets for Hedwig and the Angry Inch, Kinky Boots or any number of nearby shows that explore identity and self-expression, LGBT-related or otherwise.
+Step one, then, is to buy tickets for any number of nearby Broadway shows that explore identity and self-expression, LGBTQ-related or otherwise.
 Plan ahead here, or check theater box offices or the TKTS discount booth on the day of performance.

 If you snapped up tickets for a matinee, take a quick walk to Vynl for lunch beforehand.
-This kitschy diner—which features a menu of comfort food mashed up with Thai favorites—is a longtime Hell’s Kitchen fixture, now occupying the storefront immediately adjacent to its original location.
+This kitschy diner—which features a menu of comfort food mashed up with Thai favorites—is a longtime Hell’s Kitchen fixture.
 With the move came a slight dialing back of the B-52s-ish decor, but it’s still the most jubilant eatery in the neighborhood.
-Take a bow for ordering the watermelon lemonade.
+And don’t miss the diva-themed restrooms!

 Pre- or post-curtain, spend some quiet time at the Museum of Arts and Design, whose exhibitions of high-concept and meticulously crafted jewelry, furniture, fashion and objects celebrate the creative talent that often does not appear on stage or screen.
-MAD is located at the just over the northeast corner of Hell’s Kitchen, at 2 Columbus Circle; architecture aficionados will appreciate that the building was designed by Ledner's peer Edward Durrell Stone in the 1960s and, not without controversy, reconceived by Allied Works Architecture in 2008.
+MAD is located at the northeast corner of Hell’s Kitchen at 2 Columbus Circle; architecture aficionados will appreciate that the building was designed by Edward Durrell Stone in the 1960s and (not without controversy) reclad and renovated by Allied Works Architecture in 2008.

-Alternatively, head to New York City’s first gay hotel, The Out NYC.
-Even if you haven’t booked a room there, you should check out the amenities it offers both to guests and the wider LGBT community.
+You can also head over to New York City’s first gay hotel, The Out NYC.
+Even if you haven’t booked a room there, you should check out the amenities it offers both to guests and the wider LGBTQ community.
 Highlights include The Spa at The Out, featuring several massage and Turkish hammam treatments, or the in-house entertainment complex where there’s no need to book ahead.
-The Out anchors the southern end of Hell’s Kitchen, parallel to Times Square.
+The Out anchors the southern end of Hell’s Kitchen on 42nd Street.

 Day Three: Northern Manhattan, Williamsburg and Jackson Heights

 Go out of bounds today, exploring the farther-flung places where gay life is staking a claim.
 Just remember that these emerging gayborhoods are primarily residential.
-Fewer LGBT visitors from elsewhere means fewer destinations that cater exclusively to the community, so mix up your itinerary with spots that appeal to the whole populace.
+Fewer LGBTQ visitors from elsewhere means fewer destinations that cater exclusively to the community, so you can mix up your itinerary with spots that appeal to everyone.

-Come early evening, act local, heading from your park perch to Castro—the Inwood newcomer serves a Cuban-Chinese menu by day and a similarly multicultural discotheque vibe at night.
-Or think globally, by making the trek to Jackson Heights.
-The Queens district is home to a large, mostly South American gay community, as well as a tremendous Indian population.
-In mainstay gay bar The Music Box, the melting pot just feels like a party.
+Come early evening, act local and head from your park perch to Castro, an Inwood newcomer that has a multicultural discotheque vibe.
+Or think globally and make the trek to Jackson Heights.
+This Queens district is home to a large, mostly South American gay community, as well as a tremendous Indian population.
+In mainstay gay bar The Music Box, the melting pot just feels like a big dance party.

 Brooklyn’s Williamsburg presents another option for your evening, though it probably deserves its own day of activity.
-Should you choose the longer time commitment, make a pilgrimage to Pierogi Gallery, the 20-year-old contemporary art mecca that helped establish the neighborhood as a center of cultural production.
-Then delight in the art of sustainable confection at Mast Brothers Chocolate, or remake yourself in the bearded image of the Mast Brothers themselves at Fellow Barber.
+Delight in the art of sustainable confection at Mast Brothers Chocolate, or remake yourself in the bearded image of the Mast Brothers themselves at Fellow Barber.
 For heartier nourishment, seek out the beloved Diner, later washing down the meal with brews from the very hip, slightly ironic gay bar Metropolitan.
 Want to make the day last even longer?
 Extend your stay at the boutique property Wythe Hotel.
 Designed to the last detail and run to anticipate your every need, the upscale crash pad will have hotel guests thinking they landed in a very cosmopolitan Oz.